computing-in-the-liberal-arts/SIGCSE2021-PreSymposium-Event/docs/CallForParticipation.md

 ## Post Event Reports

-The Program Committee intends to collaborate interested authors from each session to write event reports.
+The Program Committee intends to collaborate with interested authors from each session to write event reports.
 These reports will be posted to this repository and may also be submitted to a peer reviewed venue for publication (e.g. SIGCSE Bulletin).

 ## Tentative Event Agenda